Breast Cancer Screening

 Why Breast Screening is Important

-For all ladies, whether you feel any pain, lump or discomfort (like an itch or rash) OR NOT in your breast, you should still go for regular breast screenings.
+For all ladies, whether you feel any pain, lump or discomfort (like an itch or rash) OR NOT in your breast, you should still go for regular breast screenings, even if you feel reluctant.
 Ladies who are above 40 years old should get their breast screening done once a year and ladies who are above 50 years old should get their breast screening done once every 2 years.

 Book your breast screening with Dr Anthony Tang now.